uribench/censor/README.md

 ### Notes on Encrypted Blacklist File and Encryption/Decryption Passphrase

 If you decide to use the encrypted blacklist and would like to avoid uploading its plain text version to a public repository, then remember to add its name to the local `.gitignore` file.
-For example, the line `*blacklist.txt` ignores all plain text blacklists with filenames ending with "\*blacklist.txt", such as "test-balcklist.txt.
+For example, the line `*blacklist.txt` ignores all plain text blacklists with filenames ending with "\*blacklist.txt", such as "test-blacklist.txt.

 When the local encryption/decryption passphrase in `BLACKLIST_PASSWORD` environment variable is defined in a local configuration file, then remember to add it to the git ignore list.
 For instance, when using an environment switcher for the shell, such as [direnv][2], then the passphrase will typically be defined in the local `.envrc` and ignored globally in `~/.gitignore_global`.